“Blocks and Builds – Air and Ground Convergence”

 - NAS-wide Simulation

 - Modular CNS Avionics

-ICNS 2013 invites exhibits and product demonstrations by representatives of CNS-related industries and organizations.
+ICNS 2014 invites exhibits and product demonstrations by representatives of CNS-related industries and organizations.
 Participating as an exhibitor in the conference allows close-up interaction with customers and key policy decision makers to help move your research and products closer to daily operations.
 See 2014 Sponsors & Exhibitors or contact the 2014 Sponsors and Exhibit Chair directly.

 Authors are invited to submit abstracts of no more than 750 words by

-January 31, 2013 (extended to February 15) on any of the topics listed above through the online ICNS Abstract Submission Form.
+January 18 February 1, 2014 on the key topical areas listed above or other relevant aeronautical CNS topics through the online ICNS Abstract Submission Form.